saraaahh63/NYU-Tandon-Bridge-2021/Week 1 - Computer Hardware/Module 2/Number Systems.md

   <img src="https://raw.githubusercontent.com/saraaahh63/NYU-Tandon-Bridge-2021/main/Week%201%20-%20Computer%20Hardware/images/pnum1.jpeg">
 </p>

 Writing 230 is like saying 2 groups of 100, 3 groups of 10, and 0 additional 1s.
 100 is just 10 groups of 10 and 0 additional 10s and 1s.
-10 is once group of 10 and 0 additional 1s.
+10 is one group of 10 and 0 additional 1s.

 Thus, 0-9 are used to represent all the different values you can have in each position.